Quantum network-entanglement measures: Measures of network-entanglement

-It is then important to study whether the above simple teleportation-based protocols can be improved in general.
-Remarkably, this is not the case, i.e.,\ the above upper bounds are tight for very general classes of states and networks. \begin{theorem} For any given incomplete network $G$, and any pure state $\rho$ such that any bipartite reduced state for non-adjacent nodes in the network is entangled, then $\ecom(\rho|G) = d_c(G)$. \end{theorem} \begin{theorem} For any given tree $T$ and a pure state $\rho$ such that the bipartite reduced state for the two parties at the ends of a longest path in $T$ is entangled, then $\mathcal{E}_c(\rho|T)=r_c(T)$. \end{theorem} This additionally shows that the measures are not trivial in the sense that a limited number of steps or rounds is sufficient in general to prepare any state.
+Remarkably, the above simple teleportation-based protocols cannot be improved in general, i.e.,\ the above upper bounds are tight for very general classes. \begin{theorem} For any hypergraph $G$ in which there exists at least one pair of vertices that do not belong to the same hyperedge, and any pure state $\rho$ such that any bipartite reduced state for such a pair of vertices is entangled, then $\ecom(\rho|G) = d_c(G)$. \end{theorem} \begin{theorem} {Let $T$ be an arbitrary tree graph and let $d$ be its diameter, i.e., $d=\max_{u,v\in T} dis(u,v)$, and $\rho$ a pure state.
+If there exists at least one pair of parties at distance $d$ in $T$ for which the corresponding bipartite reduced state of $\rho$ is entangled, then $\mathcal{E}_c(\rho|T)=r_h(T)$.} \end{theorem} {The proofs of those two observations are provided in App.
+IV and V, respectively}.
+This additionally shows that the measures are not trivial in the sense that a limited number of steps or rounds is sufficient in general to prepare any state.
 It follows from the above observations that both measures can grow unboundedly with the size of the network.
-This raises the question of whether the values of $\ecost$ and $\ecom$ are given by $r_c(G)$ and $d_c(G)$ for \textit{all} $G$-entangled pure states.
+This raises the question of whether the values of $\ecost$ and $\ecom$ are given by $r_h(G)$ and $d_c(G)$ for \textit{all} $G$-entangled pure states.
 Interestingly, the answer is negative.
 There exist pure states and networks which do not saturate these upper bounds and, in fact, the lower bounds given in Observation 2 can be achieved.
-Thus, the network does not fix the value of the measures for all $G$-entangled pure states and there exist instances that are cheaper in terms of communication resources.
-The details are given in the SM~\cite{sm}.
+Thus, the network does not fix the value of the measures for all $G$-entangled pure states.
+The details are given in App.
+IV.